-This is a dangerously fast bike because we were able to achieve a speed of more than 28mph on this one but we advise taking precautions and extra care if you want to try it on your own.
+This is a dangerously fast bike because I was able to achieve a speed of more than 28mph on this one but we advise taking precautions and extra care if you want to try it on your own.

 Straight out of an action-packed series, this bike has all the options you might be looking for.
 This is something that you will definitely ride to get away from the bad guys.
 It has a 9-Speed Shimano Cassette transmission along with a sleeky pedal-assist mode which makes your ride as smooth as pie.
 The pedal has Cadence & Torque sensors, something which cannot be ignored when you are talking about quality.

-As we already mentioned, the top speed that you will get on this bike is 28mph with the pedal assist mode and a speed of 20mph using the throttle mode.
+As I said, the top speed that you will get on this bike is 28mph with the pedal assist mode and a speed of 20mph using the throttle mode.
 It has a 750W motor topped with a 673Wh battery.
 It has 700c wheels and tires to support such a fast speed.
 The throttle mode can be jumped started using a thumb assist.
 We were able to cover a range of 65 miles on this speedy Class 3 bike.